pytorch-fdn/ambassador-program/pytorch-ambassador-program.md

 - 🔒 Access to a private Slack group for engagement with other ambassadors and PyTorch Foundation staff.

 ### **2️⃣ Access to Exclusive Resources**
-- 🚀 Early access to PyTorch releases and technical documentation.
 - 🎤 Invites to training, leadership workshops, and technical briefings.
 - 📖 Event organization materials and playbooks.

 ### **3️⃣ Financial & Event Support**
-- 💰 Quarterly stipend to support community events.
+- 💰 Approved expense reimbursement to support community engagement
 - 🎟️ Free or discounted tickets to the PyTorch Conference.
 - 🎁 Ambassador swag for outreach events.